RugbyHighSchool/GoldCrest/README.md

 # Gold Crest
+The programming code behind the Rugby High School Gold Crest Group working with Electroroute.
+It did achieve both the Gold Crest, and EDT award.
 ## API
 A simple flask application that parses data from a CSV, and then makes them available through an API.
 - [ ] Create script to push to production.